-In this webinar, our keynote speaker, Dina Giglio-Whitaker, M.A., will analyze the connections between the emergence of pandemics, ecosystem vitality and climate justice.
-She will also refer to the central role of Indigenous knowledges in responding to interconnected health and environmental challenges.
-This talk will set the tone and grounding questions for the following dialogues.
+In our first webinar, our keynote speaker, Dina Giglio-Whitaker, M.A., analyzes the connections between the emergence of pandemics, ecosystem vitality and climate justice.

 Dina Gilio-Whitaker (Colville Confederated Tribes) is a lecturer of American Indian Studies at California State University San Marcos, and an independent educator in American Indian environmental policy and other issues.
 At CSUSM she teaches courses on environmentalism and American Indians, traditional ecological knowledge, religion and philosophy, Native women’s activism, American Indians and sports, and decolonization.